navidrome/website/content/en/docs/Usage/security.md

 ## Permissions

 **You should NOT run Navidrome as `root`**.
 Ideally you should have it running under its own user.
-Navidrome only needs read-only access to the Music Folder, and read-write permissions to the Data Folder
+Navidrome only needs read-only access to the Music Folder, and read-write permissions to the Data Folder.

+## Encrypted passwords
+To be able to keep compatibility with the Subsonic API and its clients, Navidrome needs to store user's passwords in its database.
+By default, Navidrome encrypts the passwords in the DB with a shared encryption key, just for the sake of obfuscation as this key can be easily found in the codebase.

+This key can be overridden by the config option `PasswordEncryptionKey`.
+Once this option is set and Navidrome is restarted, it will re-encrypt all passwords with this new key.
+This is a one-time only configuration, and after this point the config option cannot be changed anymore or else users won't be able to authenticate.

 ## Network configuration